Jutes: Settlement in southern Britain

-During the period after the Roman occupation and before the Norman conquest, people of Germanic descent arrived in England.
+During the period after the Roman occupation and before the Norman conquest, people of Germanic descent arrived in Britain, ultimately forming England.
 The Anglo-Saxon Chronicle provides what historians regard as foundation legends for Anglo-Saxon settlement.

-The Anglo-Saxon Chronicle describes how the brothers Hengist and Horsa in the year 449 were invited to Sub-Roman Britain by Vortigern to assist his forces in fighting the Picts.
+The Anglo-Saxon Chronicle describes how the brothers Hengist and Horsa in the year 449 were invited to Sub-Roman Britain by Vortigern to help his forces in fighting the Picts.
 They landed at Wippidsfleet (Ebbsfleet), and went on to defeat the Picts wherever they fought them.
-Hengist and Horsa sent word home to Germany asking for assistance.
-Their request was granted and support arrived.
-Afterward, more people arrived in Britain from "the three powers of Germany; the Old Saxons, the Angles, and the Jutes".
+Hengist and Horsa sent word home to Germany asking for help.
+Their request was granted and support came.
+Afterward, more people came to Britain from "the three powers of Germany; the Old Saxons, the Angles, and the Jutes".
 The Saxons populated Essex, Sussex and Wessex; the Jutes Kent, the Isle of Wight and Hampshire; and the Angles East Anglia, Mercia and Northumbria (leaving their original homeland, Angeln, deserted).